Odzala-Kokoua National Park: History and tourism

 Odzala-Kokoua is one of Africa's oldest national parks, first protected in 1935 and given official designation by presidential decree from Denis Sassou Nguesso in 2001.
-The park was designated a biosphere reserve in 1977, and administered since 1992 with financial assistance from Conservation and Rational Utilization of Forest Ecosystems in Central Africa (ECOFAC), a European Union-sponsored program that establishes a framework for conserving rainforests in the region.
+The park was designated a biosphere reserve in 1977, and has been administered since 1992 with financial assistance from Conservation and Rational Utilization of Forest Ecosystems in Central Africa (ECOFAC), a European Union-sponsored program that establishes a framework for conserving rainforests in the region.
 Conservation efforts were limited during the Republic of the Congo Civil War (1997–99).
-Odzala-Kokoua was neglected for years around the time of the Ebola outbreaks, and suffered from heavy poaching.
+Odzala-Kokoua was neglected for years around the time of the Ebola outbreaks and suffered from heavy poaching.
 Tourism was limited until recently, with only 50 tourists visiting Odzala-Kokoua in 2011.

 African Parks began managing the park in 2010, as part of a 25-year agreement with the Ministry of Forest and Sustainable Development of the Republic of the Congo.
 In 2013, African Parks, the United States Fish and Wildlife Service, Wildlife Conservation Society (WCS), and the World Wide Fund for Nature entered into a five-year, $10 million agreement to collaborate and work to conserve Odzala-Kokoua and the Sangha Trinational.
 WCS has been supporting the government's management and preservation of Odzala-Kokoua and other national parks since the early 1990s.
 African Parks initiated Congo's first firearm amnesty program in 2013, offering poachers positions as park rangers in exchange for weapons and intelligence.

-According to CNN, there were 76 guards patrolling Odzala-Kokoua in early 2014.
+According to CNN, 76 guards were patrolling Odzala-Kokoua in early 2014.
 Two Malinois dogs were trained to detect ivory and animal meat in 2014, in an effort to reduce poaching.
 Despite having national park status, which protects against mining, Mongabay reported in 2016 that some mining permits issued by the government allowed mineral extraction in parts of Odzala-Kokoua.

 Odzala-Kokoua opened for tourist visits in August 2012.
 Wilderness Safaris invested in the park by improving infrastructure, constructing two luxury lodges, and providing additional training to guides and rangers.
 The lodges took six years to become fully operational, and received funding from philanthropist Sabine Plattner, the wife of German businessman Hasso Plattner.
 The company's operating contract ended in 2015, and the camps have since been run directly by the Congo Conservation Company, which Sabine Plattner established and funds.

+In 2023, the Forest Massif of Odzala-Kokoua, which includes the national park, was inscribed on the UNESCO World Heritage List for its exceptional biodiversity and importance as a habitat for forest elephants.

+In 2025, the park administration acknowledged that its guards had committed human rights abuses that included torture, rape and forced displacement against indigenous peoples who were displaced during the park's construction following an internal investigation by the wildlife parks consortium African Parks.